Cockpit Design & Layout

 Id.
 Buzz with two screens mounted on the dashboard

-This design includes a typical low dashboard with little protection against viewing from outside and a screen mounted on the dashboard.
-This design is well-known since Tesla Model 3 and Model Y use it.
-Some like it, while others prefer other types of design.
+This design features a low dashboard with a single screen mounted on it, offering minimal protection against viewing from outside.
+This design is well-known from Tesla Model 3 and Model Y.

 Tesla Model 3 dashboard design with only one screen mounted on the dashboard

-Several types of center console design that manufacturers use in car cockpits.
+Several types of center console designs are used in car cockpits.
 These include:

-This design is the most common center console design, which features a box-shaped unit between the driver and front passenger seats.
-It typically includes storage compartments, cup holders, and various controls for the car’s audio and climate systems.
+This is the most common design, featuring a box-shaped unit between the driver and front passenger seats.
+It typically includes storage compartments, cup holders, and various controls for the car's audio and climate systems.

 BMW i4 with a traditional center console

-This type of center console integrates seamlessly into the car’s dashboard or instrument panel.
-In addition, it may feature touchscreens or other advanced features that fully integrate into the car’s overall design.
+This type of center console integrates seamlessly into the car's dashboard or instrument panel, often featuring touchscreens or other advanced features.

 HiPhi X integrated center console